valicm/commerce_currency_resolver/README.md

 EXCHANGE RATES
 --------------

-Handled trough Commerce Exchanger module https://www.drupal.org/project/commerce_exchanger
+Handle through Commerce Exchanger module https://www.drupal.org/project/commerce_exchanger

 COMMERCE SHIPPING
 --------------

-If you are using commerce shipping there are two options how shipping methods can be set to work with currency resolver.
+If you are using commerce shipping, there are two options for how shipping methods can be set to work with currency resolver.

 * If you are using condition _Order currency_ and the selected currency matches to the price currency selected under _Rate amount_ then you don't need to do anything.
-* If you need to auto-calculate price or have multiple prices per shipping method you need enable submodule _commerce_currency_resolver_shipping_.
+* If you need to auto-calculate price or have multiple prices per shipping method,
+* you need to enable submodule _commerce_currency_resolver_shipping_.

 EXAMPLES